Top Customer Loyalty Trends for 2024

 2. Gamification

 Gamification is the process of giving something—like your loyalty program—game-like elements.
 This is a major trend this year due to the impact it can have on your customer loyalty.
-One study found that brands using gamification in their loyalty programs can see a 47% increase in client engagement, 22% increase in brand loyalty, and 15% increase in brand awareness.
+Incorporating gamification into customer engagement strategies has been proven to boost trial usage by 54% and increase purchase clicks by 15%.

 Because about 80% of Millennial and Gen Z consumers play video games on a weekly basis, gamification creates a digital experience that your audience is used to and that they enjoy.
 Ultimately, this makes them want to engage with your brand more so they can earn even more rewards.